bfeif/personal-website/content/posts/why-are-the-most-common-verbs-irregular-20220623.md

 > "...given some corpus of natural language utterances, the frequency of any word is inversely proportional to its rank in the frequency table.
 Thus the most frequent word will occur approximately twice as often as the second most frequent word, three times as often as the third most frequent word, etc..."

 {{< figure src="https://chumley.barstoolsports.com/union/2021/08/27/Screen-Shot-2021-08-27-at-12.57.59-PM.59cc8116.png" >}}
 [Power laws are found in all sorts of emergent systems; not just in language](https://en.wikipedia.org/wiki/Preferential_attachment).
-Could it be that verb frequency-of-usage also follows power law like behavior, and that this reflects in how irregular the verb's conjugations are?
+Could it be that verb frequency-of-usage also follows power law like behavior, and that this also reflects in how irregular the verb's conjugations are?

 ## Show me the Data

-Is verb-frequency by rank Zipfian?
+Is verb-frequency versus rank Zipfian?
 To what degree is verb irregularity correlated with verb-frequency?
-To measure these things, I use [a database of movie subtitles in Brazilian Portuguese](https://www.kevintang.org/Tools.html), built by [Dr. Kevin Tang](https://www.linkedin.com/in/kevintangcantab/).[^2] Portuguese is my best foreign language, so it's a natural choice for language-of-study for me.
+To measure these things, I use [a database of movie subtitles in Brazilian Portuguese](https://www.kevintang.org/Tools.html), built by [Dr. Kevin Tang](https://www.linkedin.com/in/kevintangcantab/).[^2]

 ### Verb Frequency by Rank
 {{< plotly json="/plotly_charts/verb_rank_vs_frequency.json" height="500px" >}}